cannc4/Siren/Readme.md

 ### Sequencer (aka Matrix)
 #### Channels

-Channels can be added using the `Channel` module layout and consists of `type`, `name`, `step` and `transition` parameters.
+Channels can be added using `Add Channel` layout and consists of `type`, `name`, `step` and `transition` parameters.
 Once a channel is added to the sequencer, the parameters and layout can be adjusted dynamically.
 Each cell is a textbox allowing any type of text input.
 Patterns can be looked up from the dictionary with their names and parameters.
 When a cell is active, it triggers the pattern with appropriate name and applies parameters in an ordered fashion.
 See `parameters` for various types.

-The syntax to be used for encoding patterns in each entry in the pattern dictionary is determined by the channel definition, which determines the language in which the pattern will be written.
+You can add channels using next module:

-###Channel
+### Add Channel
 Please note that channels has to be defined appropriately in `tidal-boot-default.hs` or compiled using `console`.

 **Transitions:** Transition functions for TidalCycles